What is the HPN?

 Diseases we target

-Nebulizers are used to diagnose and treat a number of diseases including asthma, chronic obstructive pulmonary disease, tuberculosis and lower respiratory tract infection – many of which disproportionately affect the poor.
-Several drugs used to treat these conditions are inexpensive, but until now, nebulizer inaccessibility has been a strong limiting factor.Read More
+Nebulizers are used to diagnose and treat a number of diseases including asthma, chronic obstructive pulmonary disease, tuberculosis and lower respiratory tract infections – many of which disproportionately affect the poor.
+Several drugs used to treat these conditions are inexpensive, but until now, the inaccessibility of nebulizer treatment has greatly limited access to cheap, effective treatments for these patients.Read More

 The HPN has been developed in conversation with researchers and healthcare practitioners who work in places where we hope to deploy the device.
 The HPN Project is truly international in scope; we collaborate with partners across the globe to ensure appropriate design and facilitate future implementation.Read More